arangodb/arangodb/Documentation/Books/Manual/Upgrading/Manually/Cluster.md

 #### Deactivate Maintenance mode:

 The _cluster_ supervision reactivates 60 minutes after disabling it.
-In case the upgrade procedure is finished earlier, the supervision can be manually reactivated by the following API call:
+It can be manually reactivated by the following API call:

 `curl -u username:password <coordinator>/_admin/cluster/maintenance -XPUT -d'"off"'`